-- 4.5.1.
-The Head of Internal Audit's annual opinion categories range from No Assurance, Limited Assurance, and Moderate Assurance to Substantial Assurance.
-The annual opinion given for 2017-18 and 2018-19 was Moderate Assurance. - 4.5.2.
-The work undertaken during 2019-20 has enabled the Head of Internal Audit to form a reasonable conclusion on the Council's control framework, risk and governance arrangements.
-For the year ended 31st March 2020, the Head of Internal Audit's opinion is that the adequacy and effectiveness of the Council's arrangements is Moderate Assurance overall the Council's systems for control, risk and governance are generally adequate with some improvement required.
-Revision to assurance ratings and residual risks will be closely monitored through follow-ups in 2020/21.
-Further detail on audit outputs is provided in the Internal Audit Annual Report. - 4.5.3.
-The Head of Internal Audit also concluded that the Internal Audit service continues to be effective, complies with PSIAS, and provides the necessary skills and expertise to deliver a cost effective, value added, service to the Council, its partners and stakeholders.
-LB Croydon undertook an independent peer review of Islington Internal Audit service in May 2016 to comprehensively review the effectiveness of the Shared Internal Audit Service with LB Camden.
-It concluded that the audit shared service 'fully conforms' with PSIAS which was the highest rating available.
-In 2017-18 to 2019-20, a PSIAS self-assessment was conducted to ensure continued compliance with standards.
-In 2019-20, the Internal Audit service also benefited from ongoing networking and benchmarking across the Cross Council Assurance Service (a consortium of London boroughs drawing on the same framework agreement for co-sourced assurance services).
+- 4.5.1 The Head of Internal Audit's annual opinion categories range from No Assurance, Limited Assurance, and Moderate Assurance to Substantial Assurance.
+The annual opinion given for 2018/19, 2019/20 and 2020/21 was Moderate Assurance. - 4.5.2 The work undertaken during 2021/22 has enabled the Head of Internal Audit to form a reasonable conclusion on the Council's control framework, risk and governance arrangements.
+There are four possible assurance opinions that can be provided (No assurance, Limited assurance, Moderate assurance and Substantial assurance).
+For the year ended 31st March 2022, the Head of Internal Audit's opinion is that the adequacy and effectiveness of the Council's arrangements is Moderate Assurance - overall the Council's systems for control, risk and governance are generally adequate with some improvement required.
+Further detail on audit outputs is provided in the Internal Audit Annual Report.
+Follow up of audit recommendations in 2021/22 demonstrated an improved level of engagement from directorates.
+Several recommendations were found to be implemented or partially implemented at follow up, with a further programme of work being undertaken in Q1 2022/23 to assess the implementation of open actions.
+Residual risks will be closely monitored through follow-ups and Controls Board, as well as CMB monitoring, in 2022/23.
+The wider content of this Annual Governance Statement demonstrates the extent of the Council's governance framework and corporate oversight of risks, controls and compliance, and indicates an adequate level of assurance from the Council's governance framework. - The Head of Internal Audit also concluded that the Internal Audit service continues to be 4.5.3 effective, complies with PSIAS, and provides the necessary skills and expertise to deliver a cost effective, value added, service to the Council, its partners and stakeholders.
+The Shared Internal Audit Service (SIAS) underwent an external quality assessment as part of the London Audit Group's independent peer review process in 2021/22.
+The review assessed the SIAS as Generally Conforming to the PSIAS, which is the highest available level of assessment for local authorities.
+The assessment concluded that the relevant structures, policies, and procedures of the SIAS, as well as the processes by which they are applied, at least comply with the PSIAS in all material respects.
+The review also found the SIAS to be well regarded at both authorities.
+The assessors identified that officers within the SIAS work collaboratively and proportionately with stakeholders to add value and identify areas where improvements can be made.
+The assessors confirmed that the SIAS was operating effectively, with consistent application of the IA charter, methodology and standard working papers across the SIAS.
+In 2021/22, the Internal Audit service also benefited from ongoing networking and benchmarking across the Cross Council Assurance Service (a consortium of London boroughs drawing on the same framework agreement for co-sourced assurance services).

-5. Other areas of Governance and Assurance:
+5 Other areas of Governance and Assurance